 that future generations would be able to pay the bills when the baby-boom generation begins to retire in full force.
 Although Gore is proposing his plan in the context of Social Security reform, it seeks to address a problem that has long concerned

 policymakers--the extremely low savings rates of low-income workers.
 After five years, workers could withdraw funds without penalty to pay for a new home, education expenses or catastrophic illness.

-Source: Glenn Kessler, Washington Post, page A01
+Source: Glenn Kessler, Washington Post, page A01 on 2000 election

 , Jun 19, 2000

 Second generation of welfare reform: focus on fatherhood

 Al Gore today detailed his plan for a second generation of welfare reform and to encourage more responsible fatherhood.
 Gore called for the creation of Parental Responsibility Accounts to enhance the incentives for fathers to pay child support and for

 mothers to move from welfare to work.
 These proposals would ensure fathers share responsibility for their children with the millions of hard working moms.